zhDmitry/cloud-ide/README.md

 ### Features

-- Currently supports Python, Ruby, Javascript, and Brainfuck.
+- Currently supports Python, Ruby, Javascript, Brainfuck and happycalculator.
 - Runs on web workers.
 - Uses localStorage API for your changes.